< Go to Rain Boots - Men's

-The Bogs Ultra Mid is one of the most unique boots we tested in that it's the only one with pull-on handles cut out from the neoprene upper.
+This is one of the most unique boots we tested due to its pull-on handles in the neoprene upper.
 Our testers loved this feature so much that we think it's the easiest and most simple rain boot to get on your feet.
-One of the major drawbacks to this Bogs model, however, is that the pair weighs in at 5 pounds and 6 ounces, which makes it one of the heaviest pairs we tested with such a short shaft.
+One of the major drawbacks to this Bogs model, however, is that the pair weighs in at 4 pounds and 12.5 ounces, ranking fourth heaviest even though it's the fourth shortest in our review.
 If you need to wear your boots for a long period of time, the weight of this product will become noticeable quickly.

-Bogs Classic High, $130.
+Bogs Classic High

-— Jared Dean
+— Ross Robinson & Jared Dean

 OutdoorGearLab Member Reviews

-Most recent review: August 25, 2014
+Most recent review: December 13, 2015

 Where's the Best Price?